CuteNPC/CMwithBlur/readme.md

 # Consistency Model with Blurring Noise 😋

-Final Report of Fundamentals of Generative Modeling at PKU 2023 fall.
+Final Project of Fundamentals of Generative Modeling at PKU 2023 fall.

 ## Environment requirements 🔨